Memory in 3D cyclically driven granular material: Results and Discussion

 \section{Results and Discussion}

 Verifying the numerical model - Figure 1 shows a projection in the yz plane of each grain’s position in both the experiments (left) and simulations (right) after 500 cycles of compression with an amplitude of A= 0.15 cm (1\% of the container size).
 The color corresponds to the displacements of the grains when fully compressed.
 The results show excellent agreement for both the translational and rotational motion between the simulations and the experiments.
 We see shear zones in the translations at an angle to the compression wall, which are not observed in the rotations.
+The shear zones indicate that the displacements at maximum compression are highly coupled to each other within each band, whereas the rotations appear to be randomly distributed and uncorrelated with translations.
+In other work\cite{Benson:2020}, we found the rotations to be correlated with the spatial gradient of linear displacements.